-An invoice from our Accounts Receivable Office will describe a debt currently due to Empire State College as an agency of the state of New York.
+A billing statement from Student Accounts will describe a debt currently due to SUNY Empire State College as an agency of the state of New York.
 Your failure to pay the debt within 30 days of your presumed receipt of the initial invoice will result in an additional assessment of interest or late fees, which ever is greater.
 Receipt of your invoice is presumed to be five days after the mailing of the initial invoice.

 Interest will be assessed from the date of your presumed receipt of the initial invoice, at the corporate underpayment rate set by the commissioner of taxation and finance minus 4 percent.
 Interest will be compounded daily on the principal balance which is set forth in your bill.